 It is to be noted that the normal rate of return is nothing but the computation of the profits made from an investment after subtracting the capital, investment, and operating cost.

-Now, we can conclude that the valuation of shares is in fact the valuation of the company, its earning, and assets as a whole.
+Now, we can conclude that the valuation of shares is, in fact, the valuation of the company, its earning, and assets as a whole.
 It helps the equity shareholders understand the value of their investment or wealth and the growth they can expect.
-But while choosing the valuation method for shares, the company or such other institution should consider all the metrics like the purpose and such other factors before making a decision.
+But while choosing the valuation method for shares, the company or other institution should consider all the metrics like the purpose and other factors before deciding.